-VALUE: West Point Wildlife Management Area is lies within Troup and Heard Counties.
-Located five miles north of LaGrange, this wildlife area is popular for hunting and bird watching.
+VALUE: West Point Wildlife Management Area is located in Troup County.
+Located five miles north of LaGrange, this wildlife area is popular for hunting.
 It contains three managed impoundments that are hunted on a quota basis.
 Also, there are over 40 acres of goose grazing pastures that attract geese and are open for hunting.
 This 10,000 acre Wildlife Management Area is open to hunting deer, turkey, small game, and waterfowl with archery, firearms, and primitive weapons.